imagej/imagej-server/README.md

 This is a RESTful image server backed by ImageJ.

-It is currently only a prototype!
-Testing needed!

-# Purpose

 To provide easy-to-use and highly reusable image processing functionalities is a [central goal of ImageJ](https://imagej.net/Ops).
 As a result, the components of ImageJ are [modular](https://imagej.net/Architecture#Modularity), to